-Are your employees lazy, disengaged, disruptive and disrespectful?
-Investing in top business motivational speakers might just be the last thing you want to do for them.
+Are your employees lazy, disengaged, disruptive or even disrespectful?
+Investing in top business motivational speakers might not be the first thing you think of doing for them.

-That is perfectly understandable.
-When you wake up at 5 am, showing up for work while it is still dark, long before anyone else gets there, and being the last person to leave the office, chances are you have no desire to invest in employees that drains your energy, take no initiative, and give you a blank stare when they are given a task to complete.
-In fact, some of them are outright hostile, disrespectful and rude.
+Perfectly understandable.
+After all, you’re the one waking up at 5 am, arriving at work while it is still dark, long before anyone else gets there, and being the last person to leave the office.
+Chances are you have no desire to invest in employees who drain your energy, take no initiative, give you a blank stare when they are given a task to complete or are outright hostile, disrespectful and rude.

-For some employees, these allegations are certainly true.
+Of course, it would be grossly unfair to paint all employees with this same brush.
+But the truth is that for some employees, these allegations are certainly true.
 More on this later.
-Yet before you consider taking real action on poor workplace behavior and performance, let us first look at what we have control over and consider this first because it can help you make decisions that are more constructive.
+But before you consider taking real action on poor workplace behavior and performance, let us first look at what we have control over and consider this first because it can help you make decisions that are more constructive.

 In this article I discuss

 - The role that top business motivational speakers play in great companies’ success.

 - Some practical tips on how to deal with these challenges